-A canker sore, or aphthous ulcer, is a mouth ulcer or sore that’s open and painful.
-They’re the most common type of mouth ulcer.
+A canker sore (aphthous ulcer) is a mouth ulcer or sore that is open and painful.
+They are the most common type of mouth ulcer.
 Some people notice them on the inside of their lip or cheek.
-They’re usually white or yellow and surrounded by red, inflamed soft tissue.
+They are usually white or yellowish and surrounded by red, inflamed soft tissue.

-A canker sore can be simple or complex.
-A simple canker sore reemerges about three to four times every year.
+A canker sore can be either a simple canker or a complex canker.
+A simple canker sore reemerges about three to four times every year..
 This is a common type in people between the ages of 10 and 20.
-A complex canker sore isn’t as common and develops in people who’ve had it before.
+A complex canker sore is not as common and develops in people who have had it before.

-Neither type of canker sores is contagious, and both usually heal on their own within one to three weeks, although the pain normally subsides in seven to 10 days.
+Neither type of canker sores is contagious and usually heal on their own within a week to three weeks, although the pain normally subsides between 7 to 10 days.

-You should also seek medical care if you’re unable to drink or your canker sore hasn’t healed within three weeks.
+Contact your physician or dentist if you develop large sores or an outbreak, or experience excruciating pain, high fever, diarrhea, rash, or headache.
+Also seek medical care if you are unable to drink or your canker sore hasn’t healed within three weeks.